docker-for-all/microservice-for-docker-demo/README.md

 ## Prerequisite

-This microservice has a dependency of MySQL database, so before starting this microservice make sure that MySQL service is running in your machine over the container Use below command to create a MySQL container.
+This microservice has a dependency of MySQL database, so before starting this microservice make sure that MySQL service is running in your machine over the container.
+Use below command to create a network and MySQL container.

 ## Create network